 Types of face peels

-- Medium peel: Penetrating more deeply than a superficial peel, these peels will remove a greater amount of skin blemishes.
-The chemical agent used may be slightly stronger, and remains on the skin for a longer time.
-Pain relief medication may be used during the procedure, although there is minimal pain once the peel is complete.
+- Medium peel: Penetrating more deeply than a superficial peel, medium peels remove more skin blemishes.
+The chemical agent used may be stronger, and remains on the skin for a

-- Deep peel: Several layers of the skin are removed by a peel that causes a harmless but aggressive second-degree burn.
-Deep peels are not usually suited to darker skin types due to the tendency of the peel to bleach the skin.
-A deep peel takes longer and is also more painful, with general anaesthesia and intravenous injections used in some situations.
-Healing ointment or tape may be applied to assist with recovery after the deep peel is complete.
+persist in the first few hours following the peel. - Deep peel: SSeveral layers of the skin are removed by a peel that causes a harmless but aggressive second-degree burn.
+Deep peels are not as well-suited to darker skin types, because the peel may bleach the skin.
+A deep peel takes longer and is more painful, with general anaesthesia and intravenous injections used in some situations.
+Healing ointment or